tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The ACK message is used by an endpoint to indicate handshake-containing the TLS records it has received from the other side.
-ACK is not a handshake message but is rather a separate content type, with code point TBD (proposed, 25).
+ACK is not a handshake message but is rather a separate content type, with code point TBD1.
 This avoids having ACK being added to the handshake transcript.
 Note that ACKs can still be sent in the same UDP datagram as handshake records.